 The preparation of the condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of income and expenses during the reporting periods.
-Significant estimates and assumptions reflected in these condensed consolidated financial statements include, but are not limited to, the prepayment and accrual for research and development expenses, discount rates for leases, the fair value of ordinary shares before the Company's IPO, share-based compensation and the research and development tax credit.
+Significant estimates and assumptions reflected in these condensed consolidated financial statements include, but are not limited to, the prepayment and accrual for research and development expenses, share-based compensation and the research and development tax credit.
 Estimates are periodically reviewed in light of changes in circumstances, facts and experience.
 Changes in estimates are recorded in the period in which they become known.
-Actual results could differ materially from those estimates.
+Actual results could differ materially from those estimates